taocode/wc-svelte-audio-player/README.md

 ### `mode`

-Mode attribute is reactive, when you change it from your script, it will update the player.
-This is mostly necessary for the popover playlist as the background is otherwise transparent.
+Mode attribute is reactive, when you change it from your script's theme switcher hook, it will update the player.
+This is mostly necessary for the popover playlist as the background is otherwise transparent and may be unreadable without a light or dark opaque background.

 2 options `light` | `dark`